-Following negotiations and formal approval by both councils in August 2010, the Chief Executive provides services for both the Council and Breckland District Council.
-He is formally employed by the Council, and Breckland District Council is recharged 50% of his salary and other remuneration.
-As South Holland District Council is the employing Council, the full costs of his employment are shown in the note above.
+The authority has entered into a shared management arrangement with Breckland Council where the two councils share members of the management team.
+The senior employees shown in the above table provide services for both the Council and for Breckland Council.
+These employees are formally employed by South Holland District, and Breckland Council is recharged 50% of their salary and other remuneration and expenses.
+As South Holland District Council is the employing Council, their full costs are shown in the note above.